jellyfishing2346/Trendy-tv-2/README.md

     .
     Summary Statistics: Displays at least three summary statistics about the data, such as total count, mean, median, or other relevant metrics1
     .
+    Data Visualization: The app includes at least one unique chart developed using the fetched data that tell an interesting story
+    .
+    Links to Detail View:
+    Clicking on an item in the list view displays more details about it Each detail view of an item has a direct, unique link to that item’s detail view page .

 📊 Dashboard Components
 The dashboard includes various chart types to visualize data effectively: